lawrennd/fynesse_template/backlog/infrastructure/2025-08-30_framework-modernization-gaps.md

 - ✅ Code formatted with black for consistent style
 - ✅ Added comprehensive type hints to core modules
 - ✅ Added types-PyYAML dependency for proper type checking
+- ✅ Added basic error handling and logging for educational use